What Are Mentorship Programs? Definition, Types & Use Cases

 • Matching mentors and mentees

-You’ll also need to make sure you justify the expense and time of your program to your executive teams with solid ROI data.
+You will also need to make sure you justify the expense and time of your program to your executive teams with solid ROI data.
 From forming your initial ideas to navigating the internal sell among your organization’s executives to launching your first program, especially when it involves implementing top ETL tools, there’s no need to go it alone.

 Why Should I Create a Mentoring Program at My Company?

-• Boosted job satisfaction and employee retention
+• Boosted job satisfaction

 • Valuable leadership skills development among mentoring program participants